kubernetes/community/contributors/design-proposals/deployment.md

 Deployment directly by using its spec.rollbackTo.revision field and specify the revision they want to rollback to or no revision which means that the Deployment will be rolled back to its previous revision.

+Rollbacks are going to work the same way both for hashing and TemplateGeneration.

 ## Deployment Strategies